web2py/py4web/docs/chapter-13.rst

            )
        except Exception as e:
            print(e)
+       return code

 Notice that this method takes to arguments: the current user, and the code to be sent.
+Also notice thid method can override the code and return a new one.

 .. code:: python